DeadlyK1tten/arena_log_parser/RunningThePackage.md

 ## Operating Steps

+*TODO: Scripts have been renamed, this documentation needs to be updated.*

 Detailed logging has to be turned on in the client settings.
 (Also needed for trackers.)

 You then need to find the Arena log file file: output_log.txt.
 For me, it was under